Take action: Endorse the Justice 4 Kayla Moore demands HERE!

 2. Hold the City of Berkeley and Berkeley police accountable for killing Kayla Moore.

-This October, Moore family is pursuing a civil suit against the City of Berkeley and the officers to blame: Gwendolyn Brown, Kenneth Tu, Brandon Smith, Brian Mathis, Timothy Gardner, Nikos Kastmiler and Amber Philips.
-Let’s pack the courtroom this October and let Berkeley know that we remember Kayla and demand recognition and accountability.
+To date, neither the Moore family nor the community has received an apology for Kayla’s death—not from the City of Berkeley, nor the officers involved in the incident: Gwendolyn Brown, Kenneth Tu, Brandon Smith, Brian Mathis, Timothy Gardner, Nikos Kastmiler and Amber Philips.
+We want the City to admit liability, apologize to the family, and to explain what went so wrong that night.
+We remember Kayla and we demand recognition and accountability.

 3. Police must not be first responders to mental health emergencies.